Romance scam: Tricking the victim

 Scammers are very adept at knowing how to "play" their victims – sending love poems, sex games in emails, building up a "loving relationship" with many promises of "one day we will be married".
+Scammers ask their victims many questions, but share little about themselves.
+They often shower the victims with compliments.

-Communications are exchanged between the scammer and victim over a period of time until the scammer feels they have connected with the victim enough to ask for money.
+Communications are exchanged between the scammer and victim over a period of time, sometimes months or even an entire year, until the scammer feels they have connected with the victim enough to ask for money.
 Scammers prey on the victims' false sense of a relationship to lure them into sending money.

 These requests may be for gas money, bus or airplane tickets to visit the victim, medical or education expenses.
 There is usually the promise the scammer will one day join the victim in the victim's home.

 Victims may be invited to travel to the scammer's country; in some cases the victims arrive with asked-for gift money for family members or bribes for corrupt officials, only to be beaten and robbed or murdered.

 The scam usually ends when the victim realizes they are being scammed or stops sending money.
+However, people are often slow to believe the reality, and the stigma of falling for such the deception may deter them from reporting the fraud to the police.
+Many victims, even when confronted with strong evidence, cannot bring themselves to believe that the person who seems so loving in text messages is instead a criminal scammer.
+They may react angrily or violently against anyone who objects.
+Banks can lock down the victim's money, especially when financial abuse of an elder is suspected.

 Criminal groups

 Criminal networks defraud lonely people around the world with false promises of love and romance.
 Scammers post profiles on dating websites, non-dating social media accounts, classified sites and even online forums to search for new victims.
-The scammer usually attempts to obtain a more private method of communication, such as an email or phone number to build trust with the victim.
+The scammer usually attempts to obtain a more private method of communication, such as an email or phone number, to build trust with the victim.

 Because the scammers are working in groups, someone in the group can be online and available to send e-mail or text messages to the victim at any hour.
 The rotation between different scammers, all claiming to be the same person, is difficult to detect in text-based messages, whereas it would be obvious if a different person showed up for a face-to-face meeting or in a video or telephone call.